tomcritchlow/tomcritchlow.github.io/wiki/drafts/2021-01-26-tokenized-essays.md

 Against the backdrop of Gamestop share trading via /r/wallstreetbets, and [people buying tweets as NFTs](https://twitter.com/whatdotcd/status/1341098300234211330), sometimes [for ~$2k](https://v.cent.co/tweet/923196967727124481) we've never seen more experimentation of media, markets and narratives.

 In the middle of this - there's a little experiment, that might turn out to be a big idea.
-Jon Palmer is launching his next essay as an NFT crypto-asset, with a pre-sale for the essay token:
+John Palmer is launching his next essay as an NFT crypto-asset, with a pre-sale for the essay token:

 <blockquote class="quoteback" darkmode="" data-title="Using%20an%20Ethereum%20NFT%20to%20Crowdfund%20my%20Writing" data-author="" cite="https://j.mirror.xyz/OgVaYso25gEqxn7N4RyPnPbMO9pbNQJZQKEUvV9pxv8">
 <p>I'm really excited to be trying something new this week: using crypto to crowdfund the next essay I'm writing, titled 'Scissor Labels.'</p>